voliva/safe-decimal/README.md

 2^-6 -> 0.6 * 2 = 1.2 -> [1]
 2^-7 -> 0.2 * 2 = 0.4 -> [0]
 ...
-// And it will keep going on forever
+// And it will keep going on forever, the value will never be 0.

 0.3 = 1/2 + 1/32 + 1/64 + 1/512 + ...